dantleech/blog/source/_posts/2018-08-19-phpactor-3-years.md

-other projects? (like my other side-project, [Phpbench](https://github.com/phpbench/phpbench), which has seen little attention since I started Phpactor) -- or -- doing things _other_ than programming.
+other projects? (like my other side-project, [Phpbench](https://github.com/phpbench/phpbench), which has seen little attention since I started Phpactor) -- or -- doing things _other_ than programming?

 This is a question I ask myself sometimes, and to be honest, all things considered, it probably isn't worth it.
-But I am happy that Phpactor turns VIM into viable modern IDE for PHP and it can now handle finding method references for example.
+But I am happy that Phpactor turns VIM into viable modern IDE for PHP and it can now handle finding method references for example, and provide some relief to users of other editors working with VIM users:

 <blockquote class="twitter-tweet" data-lang="en-gb"><p lang="en" dir="ltr">Think I might start charging to be a PhpStorm by proxy for VIM users that can&#39;t find occurrences of method usages and the likes :)</p>&mdash; James Titcumb 🇪🇺 (@asgrim) <a href="https://twitter.com/asgrim/status/1011267764659638277?ref_src=twsrc%5Etfw">25 June 2018</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-I am surprised that when I pair with a developer using PHPStorm and we both look for references to a particular method, both PHPStorm and Phpactor return the same methods and, when finding class references, Phpactor actually seemed to have out-performed PHPStorm.
+I was slightly surprised to notice when I paired with a developer using PHPStorm we both look for references to a particular method, both PHPStorm and Phpactor returned the same methods and, when finding class references, Phpactor actually seemed to have out-performed PHPStorm.
 I do not assert that Phpactor is as accurate or comprehensive as PHPStorm (because it is not), but it does a